Office of Sustainability

 The mission of the Office of Sustainability is to enhance the quality of life for all residents by making Richmond equitable, healthy, and resilient.
 The Vision is that all Richmonders, regardless of their identity or neighborhood, thrive in a climate-neutral community.
 The Office works at a systems level to change the underlying policy and structural mechanisms within city government and the community in the areas of climate action, resilience, and equity.

 Climate action is focused on reducing greenhouse gas emissions from Richmond city government and the community.
-Resilience is focused on preparing the Richmond community for the impacts of climate change and adapting to those impacts.
-Equity means racial equity which is when race can no longer be used to predict life outcomes and outcomes for all groups are improved (as defined by the Government Alliance on Race and Equity (GARE)).
+Climate resilience is focused on preparing the Richmond community for the impacts of climate change and adapting to those impacts.
+Climate equity ensures the just distribution of the benefits of climate protection efforts and alleviates unequal burdens created by climate change.
+(Source: Portland/Multnomah County 2015 Climate Action Plan)

 Currently, the Office is championing RVAgreen 2050, the City of Richmond’s equity-centered climate action and resilience planning initiative to reduce greenhouse gas emissions 45% by 2030, achieve net zero greenhouse gas emissions by 2050, and help the community adapt to Richmond’s climate impacts of extreme heat, precipitation, and flooding.

 The city has an ambitious goal to reduce city government and the community's greenhouse gas emissions 45% by 2030 using 2008 emissions as the baseline and achieve net zero emissions by 2050.
 This goal is essential for an equitable, healthy, resilient and prosperous Richmond.